m4gr3d/GDExtension-Android-Plugin-Template/README.md

 - Open [`plugin/demo/main.gd`](plugin/demo/main.gd) and update the logic as needed to reference your plugin and its methods
 - Connect an Android device to your machine and run the demo on it

+**Note:**

+It is recommended that the gdextension's native binaries are compiled not just for Android, but also for the OS in which the developer / users intend to run the Godot Editor.
+Not doing so may prevent the developer / users from writing code that accesses the plugin.

+This may involve creating dummy plugins for the host OS just so the API is published to the editor.
+You can use the [godot-cpp-template](https://github.com/godotengine/godot-cpp-template) github template for reference on how to do so.